MarcoAHVega/expowindow.io/1. Fundamentals/5 React/2 React & Firebase/Section 2: React Basics.md

   </html>
   ```

-- > There's also one more thing we need to add a reference to the babel library
+- > add a reference to the babel library

   Bubble is a compiler, which allows us to use extra features in our JavaScript that browsers don't natively support, and it compiles those extra features into code that the browser does understand at runtime.